 Artificial Neural Networks

-Artificial neural networks are very powerful algorithms and they contribute towards problem-solving.
+Artificial neural networks are very powerful algorithms, and they contribute to problem-solving.
 These algorithms involve steps like classification, prediction, and grouping.
 Artificial neural networks are organized into layers, where the first one is the input layer, then the hidden layer, and finally the output layer.